Introduction to Injection Molding

 For example, injection molded household products sometimes have a visible parting line, ejector marks (on their B side) or blemishes from trimming the gate.
 If high visual appearance is required, then these imperfections can be sanded off or hidden away during mold design.

 More serious defects in injection molding are connected to the design of the mold and the properties of the material.
 Since the cost of the mold is high, getting it right from the first time is very important.
-Here is a list of the most common defects and some recommendations on how to avoid them:
+Below is a list of the most common defects and some recommendations on how to avoid them.
+Keep in mind that all these defects can be avoided by following good design practices for injection molding.

 Underfills & burn marks: